-- (1) Failure to apply for a permit prior to operating as a hobby breeder shall constitute a violation. - (2) Failure to reapply for a permit at least within thirty (30) days of expiration of the existing permit shall constitute a violation. - (3) Refusal to allow an animal control officer to inspect an animal or the premises as provided in section 4-29(a)(2)k. shall constitute a violation. - (4) It shall be a violation of this chapter to counterfeit a hobby breeder permit or official certificate of veterinary inspection or to maliciously destroy a hobby breeder permit.

-(e) Permit denial, revocation, and suspension.

-- (1) By notice of adverse action, the division may deny, revoke or suspend any permit if it is determined that: - a.
+- (1) Failure to apply for a permit prior to operating as a hobby breeder shall constitute a violation. - (2) Failure to reapply for a permit at least thirty (30) days before expiration of the existing permit shall constitute a violation. - (3) Refusal to allow an animal control officer to inspect an animal or the premises as provided in section 4-29(a)(2)k. shall constitute a violation. - (4) It shall be a violation of this chapter to counterfeit a hobby breeder permit or official certificate of veterinary inspection or to maliciously destroy a hobby breeder permit. - (e) Permit denial, revocation, and suspension. - (1) By notice of adverse action, the division may deny, revoke or suspend any permit if it is determined that: - a.
 There has been a material misstatement or misrepresentation in the permit application; - b.
 The applicant/permit holder has been cited for at least three (3) violations of this chapter within a two-year period, each resulting in the imposition of a fine; - c.
-The applicant/permit holder has failed to pay a fine or to request a hearing in county court to answer the charges of a citation within thirty (30) ninety (90) days of issuance of the violation;
+The applicant/permit holder has failed to pay a fine or to request a hearing in county court to answer the charges of a citation within thirty (30) days of issuance of the violation;

 - d.
 The applicant/permit holder or his/her agent has been convicted of a violation of law involving cruelty to animals or has had a final judgment entered against him/her pursuant to F.S. § 828.073; or - e.
-An animal under the care and responsibility of an applicant/permit holder has been found to be in need of immediate veterinary care that, if not treated, would result in unnecessary suffering, pain or death.
+An animal under the care and responsibility of an applicant/permit holder has been found to be in need of immediate veterinary care that, if not treated, would result in suffering, pain or death. - (2) No permit fee shall be refunded for a permit that is revoked or suspended.
+For a permit that is denied after review, the permit fee shall be refunded as provided by the board by resolution.